Tokyo Itineraries 3 Ways: Best of the Off-Beat

 Akihabara Japan

-Tokyo is a huge place.
+Tokyo is a vast place.
 And, no surprise, it has tons to do.
-So, I thought I’d do something a little different and instead of just having one little old 3-day itinerary, I’d give you three Tokyo itineraries!
-Or to be more specific, three ways to explore Japan’s biggest metropolis depending on your interests.
-You can pick your favorite for your own trip, or smash ’em all together for a mega Tokyo bonanza.
+So, I thought I’d do something a little different, and instead of just having one little old 3-day itinerary, I’d give you three Tokyo itineraries!
+Or, to be more specific, three ways to explore Japan’s biggest metropolis depending on your interests.
+You can pick your favorite for your own trip or smash ’em all together for a mega Tokyo bonanza.

 NOTE: THIS POST HAS BEEN SPONSORED AND/OR CONTAINS AFFILIATE LINKS THROUGH WHICH I EARN A COMMISSION AT NO ADDITIONAL COST TO YOU.
 SUPPORT A WOMAN-OWNED SMALL BUSINESS (LIKE MINE!)
 TODAY.
 (P.S.
 ALL VIEWS EXPRESSED ARE MY OWN.
 OF COURSE.)